Will AI Replace Plumber Helpers? Why This Hands-On Trade Is AI-Proof

 If you're working in this trade or considering entering it, here's the practical takeaway: the skilled trades remain one of the strongest career paths in an AI-disrupted economy.
 The combination of physical labor, on-site problem solving, and the inability to perform work remotely makes these jobs fundamentally resistant to automation.

 That said, staying competitive means embracing the tools that do emerge.
 Learning to use digital plan-reading tools, getting comfortable with project management apps, and understanding basic IoT sensor systems for plumbing diagnostics can set you apart from peers who resist any technology at all.
+The helpers who become trusted by journeymen are the ones who can fluently move between physical work and the digital tools that increasingly support it.

 For detailed task-by-task automation data, visit the full occupation profile.